regularwave/kinnan-companion/README.md

 Others
 Machine God's Effigy
-If you or an opponent has a Devoted Druid on the battlefield and you resolve MGE and copy the DD, you should be able to generate infinite U or G and only split second can stop you.
+If you or an opponent has a Devoted Druid on the battlefield and you resolve MGE and copy the DD, you should be able to generate "infinite" U or G and only split second can stop you.
 MGE copying DD has these relevant characteristics:
 Type: Artifact (not Creature)
 T: Add U.